 - All expenses incurred in the submission of the entry are the responsibility of the applicant.

 - Sunshine Coast Council/Caloundra Regional Gallery reserves the right to determine the most appropriate method for displaying 2D works, and to refuse to display any works deemed inappropriate or unsafe.

 - Employees of Sunshine Coast Council are not eligible to enter the prize.

 - All entries into the Sunshine Coast Art Prize 2023 must be submitted online through the Caloundra Regional Gallery website.

-- Please ensure you have submitted the correct information on your entry, no additional changes can be made after the submission has been complete.
+- Please ensure you have submitted the correct information on your entry, no additional changes can be made after the submission has been completed.